 We were at a loss – how did he become this way, what could be have done differently?

 Kian starts seeing a therapist, recommended by his pediatrician.
 The therapist starts working with him and eventually recommends ADHD testing.
 Meanwhile, in the background, Kian has a persistent cough that just won’t go away, so we are also seeing a pulmonologist, and, against the advice of the pulmonologist, an allergist.

 This will become relevant in a moment.
 Each doctor is recommending more and more medications – 2 inhalers for the cough, an antibiotic (4 different rounds) for the postnasal drip, a steroid, and it goes on and on.
 The therapist is dancing around ADHD, pushing us in that direction.

-And then lightening struck, right at the perfect time.
+And then lightning struck, right at the perfect time.
 I stumbled upon an article that changed our life.
-The article, I’ve included at the bottom of the post, was about the connection between ADHD, sleep disordered breathing, and mouth breathing.
+The article, I’ve included at the bottom of the post, was about the connection between ADHD, sleep-disordered breathing, and mouth breathing.
 Every word in this article sounded like Kian.

 This led me down a rabbit hole of research (the majority of which was done right in our back yard at the National Institute of Health) where I learned the following: Mouth breathing is NOT NORMAL and has long term consequences for health.

 Sleep deprivation in children and ADHD exhibit the same symptoms.

 ⇒ Studies have been done (see NIH studies & references at the bottom of the post) where they took medicated ADHD kids, fixed the sleep disordered breathing, and within 6 months 70% of the children had seen a resolution in symptoms and were no longer medicated.